The Voice Portugal: Season 11 (2023–2024)

 Applications for the eleventh season of The Voice Portugal opened in May 2023 and the blind auditions' recording began on 10 July.
 The same day, it was confirmed that Zambujo would return as coach after a one-season hiatus, along with The Voice Kids coach Fernando Daniel, The Voice Gerações coach Sara Correia, and debutant Sónia Tavares.
 The season began airing on 17 September 2023.

 Season 12 (2024–2025)

-On 19 June 2024, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the upcoming twelfth season.
+On 19 June 2024, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the twelfth season.
 In the meantime, Zambujo was replaced by The Voice Kids coach Nininho Vaz Maia.
 The same day, filming began for the blind auditions.
 The season began airing on 22 September 2024.

 Season 13 (2025–2026)

-On 25 July 2025, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the upcoming thirteenth season.
-In the meantime, Vaz Maia was replaced by the second coaching duo in the franchise's history, Calema.
+On 25 July 2025, it was confirmed that Daniel, Tavares, and Correia would return as coaches for the thirteenth season, while Vaz Maia was replaced by the second coaching duo in the franchise's history, Calema.
 The season began airing on 21 September 2025.

+Season 14 (2026–2027)

+On 23 July 2026, it was confirmed that Daniel and Tavares would return as coaches for the fourteenth season, while Calema was replaced by the third coaching duo in the franchise's history, returning coach Mickael Carreira and his brother David Carreira.
+Correia was replaced by season 5 semifinalist Cláudia Pascoal, who become the second former artist from the show to become a coach, after Daniel.
+The season will begin airing in the latter half of 2026.